 About

-On Capitol Hill, Derrick worked for senior Democrats to help them improve and expand their communications practices.
-He worked for then-House Democratic Leader Nancy Pelosi and the top Democrats on agriculture and rural issues (Charlie Stenholm, D-Texas) and counter-terrorism (Adam Smith, D-Wash.).
-He as a senior staffer, Derrick contributed to the effort to retake the House for Democrats in 2006 and to promote the first presidential campaign of then-Sen. Barack Obama in the national media.
+On Capitol Hill, Derrick worked for senior Democrats to improve and expand their communications practices.
+As a senior staffer, Derrick contributed to the effort to retake the House for Democrats in 2006 and to promote the first presidential campaign of then-Sen. Barack Obama in the national media.

 Crowe now works as the communications and digital director for People’s Action, a national network of state-based power-building organizations fighting for health care for all, climate justice, and a Homes Guarantee.

 Derrick graduated from Texas Tech University in 2002 and married his college sweetheart, Laurie Law, the following year.
 The two became parents in 2014.
-Derrick’s goal is to have a good answer when his son, Henry, asks him, “Dad, what did you do?” during these turbulent times in our country.
-The Crowes live in Montgomery County, Maryland.
+The Crowes live in Montgomery County, Maryland, where Derrick is a member of the Maryland Writers Association.